-- Abide by the latest email marketing laws (taking into consideration the CAN-SPAM Act in the U.S. versus international requirements depending on where your audience is)
+- Abides by email marketing laws – taking into consideration the CAN-SPAM Act in the U.S. versus international requirements depending on where your audience is.

-- Providing a clear and responsive opt-out option (hiding this in any way is not only a violation but can also lead to recipients reporting your email as spam directly to their email provider)
+- Easy email opt-out – Providing a clear and responsive opt-out option.
+Hiding this in any way is not only a violation but can also lead to recipients reporting your email as spam directly to their email provider.

 Your sender score is based on a scale of 0 to 100.
 Having a low sender score (classified as being below 90) leads to rejection by email providers that will prevent your emails from reaching the inbox.

 An IP address is the number listed in the domain name system that is used to send email messages on behalf of your domain name.
 Businesses can use dedicated or shared IP addresses.